Smile Like You Just Don’t Care – Because You Don’t!™

 Can dental implants get cavities?

 No, a tooth implant cannot get cavities because the titanium post and crown will not decay.
-It is however important to care for your gum tissue and keep a clean mouth.
+However, it is still very important to care for your gum tissue and keep a clean mouth.

 Do dental implants stain?